apache/skywalking-python/docs/en/setup/advanced/AsyncEnhancement.md

 ## Performance improvement

-We using [wrk](https://github.com/wg/wrk) to pressure testing the network throughput of the Python agents in a [FastAPI](https://github.com/tiangolo/fastapi) application.
+We use [wrk](https://github.com/wg/wrk) to pressure test the network throughput of the Python agents in a [FastAPI](https://github.com/tiangolo/fastapi) application.

 - gRPC